Alfred B. Greenwood: Career

+Congress

 He was elected as a Democrat to the United States House of Representatives from Arkansas, and served from March 4, 1853, to March 3, 1859.
+In 1856, he won re-election to his third term after a bitter debate at the local Democratic Convention, which took 276 ballots before finally settling on Greenwood over Thomas Hindman.

+During his final term in office, he served as chairman of the House Committee on Indian Affairs.

+Buchanan administration

 He was appointed in 1858 as Commissioner of Indian Affairs by President James Buchanan.
 He served in that role from May 13, 1859, to April 13, 1861.
 He was offered the role of U.S. Secretary of the Interior after Jacob Thompson resigned, but declined the position.